 If you are researching your own Appleby/bee line take a look at our resource section, where you will find links to essential data, such as Applebys in the censuses, parish records and Wills and Probate indexes.
-The resource pages are divided up into Regions - so use the top menu to find the correct collection for your own Appleby ancestors.
-We also have a page containing information about Applebys in Military Records.
+The resource pages are divided up into Regions - use the top menu to find the correct collection for your own Appleby ancestors.

-Or click on the Regional links in the top menu to take a look at some of the Appleby trees we have already reconstructed.
+Or click on the Regional links in the top menu to take a look at some of the Appleby trees that have already been reconstructed.
 If you are new to family history research, you may find this page on 'Researching your family tree' helpful: (it is located on one of my other websites, but the information applies to anyone researching their ancestors in the British Isles)

 This image of men and boys shows workers at Embleton Quarry in Northumberland (at the time it was owned by Mark Appleby).
 Descendants of Mark (standing, third from left in back row) contributed the photo (which you can see on this page of the site